mrememisaac/mock-code-challenge/VogCodeChallenge.Services/README.md

 ﻿# Service Project
-The EmployeeService and the IEmployeeService live here
+The EmployeeService, EFEmployeeService and the IEmployeeService live here

 ## step-6